Sivasankaramalan/AmazonTest/README.md

-selenium-cucumber-java-maven
+Appium-cucumber-java-maven
 =================

-selenium-cucumber : Automation Testing Using Java
+Appium-cucumber : Automation Testing Using Java

-selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
+Appium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
 It enables you to write and execute automated acceptance/unit tests.
 It is cross-platform, open source and free.
 Automate your test cases with minimal coding.